inspircd/docs/docs/4/breaking-changes.md

 - OpenSSL 1.1.1+ is now required by the ssl_openssl module.

-- PCRE2 is now required by the regex_pcre module.
-Most regular expressions should be compatible but if not you can use `./modulemanager install m_regex_oldpcre` to install the a module that uses the PCRE1 library.

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.

 - Windows 10 build 17061 is now the minimum supported version of Windows.